jfflbnntt/dmsguild/expandedArmory/weapon/descriptions.md

 **Dagger.** A small one-handed stabbing or slashing weapon that comes in a variety of shapes and styles.
 Traditional daggers have a flat and wide pointed blade while stilettos have a long and narrow blade.
 Knives generally have a single edged blade for slashing and cutting.
 Daggers can be wielded in either hand, thrown, and used in close combat making them a very useful backup or secondary weapon.

 **Great Club.** A two-handed club which can be made of wood, bone, stone, or even metal.
-Great clubs are often improvised from objects on hand an rarely crafted.
-Commonly used by brutish and savage humanoids.
+Great clubs are often improvised from objects on hand, are rarely crafted, and commonly used by brutish humanoids.

 **Hand Axe.** A small light-weight single-edged chopping axe.
-Useful as a tool, weapon, or thrown missile in a pinch.
-A common tool found in wooded areas.
+A common tool among settlers in forested climates it is also useful as a weapon or thrown missile in a pinch.

 **Javelin.** A light spear primarily meant as a throwing weapon but can be used as a stabbing weapon as well.
-Cheap and easily fabricated, it is a common weapon among tribal humanoids and frequently issued to common foot soldiers as a skirmishing weapon.
+Cheap and easily fabricated, it is a common weapon among tribal humanoids and frequently issued to foot soldiers as a skirmishing weapon.

 **Lasso.** A length of rope tied into a loop, slip knot, or noose that can be thrown around a target to restraint it.
 It takes two hands to properly control a lasso.
 It doesn't cause any damage directly but can be used to grapple, restrain, and possibly strangle a target.